SIG7Pro/Astronimu/DevDiary.md

 ## Diary Entries

 Diary Entries will be kept from newest to oldest.
+### Day 3-4 / Thursday, 18 May, 2023.
+Half 1 / Day 3

+This was meant to be written yesterday but I simply couldn't write in this diary as I was planning on doing.
+If I were to be fair, I'll consider this first half to be Day 3's half then I'll write another half later.
+(It is 12:02A as of writing.)
+So basically, I wasn't able to do anything today for the game unfortunately.
+I doubt I would be able to if I were to be honest, but I'm not sure.

+Yesterday's talk about coding and getting a friend to join most likely won't do very well ~~since I think Emily * *might* * be mad at me since I unintentionally made another friend feel uncomfortable "yesterday"...
+I'll have to eventually respond to her angry message but not now...
+In the meanwhile, I do have guilt and shame, I'm not going to talk about it.~~

+Hopefully after I get this commit out for the DevDiary, I can add some folders and a project.xml file.
+It won't be much now but its the thought that counts.
+My main goal for this is to be able to make ***at least one play style*** that is functional.

+I'm going to hop off now and meet y'all in part two.
+(12:08 AM)

 ### Day 2 / Tuesday, 16 May, 2023.
 As of writing, I haven't gotten time to work on the game, but hey, not all developers can work on their games every day!